 Authority and Regulations:

 This program is described in the Catalog of Federal Domestic Assistance at http://www.cfda.gov/ and is not subject to the intergovernmental review requirements of Executive Order 12372 or Health Systems Agency review.
-Awards are made under the authorization of Sections 487 of the Public Health Service Act as amended (42 USC 288) and under Federal Regulations 42 CFR 66.
+Kirschstein-NRSA awards are made under the authorization of Section 487 of the Public Health Service Act as amended (42 USC 288 and under Federal Regulations 42 CFR 66).
+For AHRQ, awards are made under the authorization of Title IX of the Public Health Service Act (42 USC 299-299c-6), under Federal Regulations 42 CFR 67 and 45 CFR Parts 74 and 92.
 All awards are subject to the terms and conditions, cost principles, and other considerations described in the NIH Grants Policy Statement.
 The NIH Grants Policy Statement can be found at http://grants.nih.gov/grants/policy/policy.htm.